There are a lot of good hotels in London.

 Just make sure you get in there quickly – the Hotel’s sailing back to Amsterdam in 4 years.

 NOTE: Rooms at the Good Hotel start from £53 a night.
 To find out more and reserve, take a look at their website HERE.
+Please also note that the rooftop is only open in the warmer months.

 Good Hotel | Western Gateway, Royal Victoria Dock, E16 1FA